Presentation Structure & Storytelling

 The SACV Framework

-Evaluate and present every architecture decision through four lenses:
+Every architecture decision can be evaluated and presented through four lenses:

 - Simplicity - Is this the simplest approach that meets the requirement?